Felipe-Thorn/CDC/README.md

 ## Not every commit should trigger the build

-Add [ci skip] to the commit message, so it won't trigger a new build.
+Add [ci skip] into the commit message, so it won't trigger a new build.

 #### You can find more details in the![ wiki pages](https://github.com/Felipe-Thorn/CDC/wiki)